dovuofficial/hedera-mirror-node/hedera-mirror-rest/check-state-proof/README.md

 A node based CLI tool `check-state-proof` is provided here to showcase the steps necessary to independently check the validity of a transaction.

+## DOVU Certificates v1

+This is a fork of Hedera Hashgraph's mirror node for users of DOVU certificates.
+A certificate comprises of the transaction id of the transfer of a token to signify retirement and a QR code that is linked to a file in IPFS / Filecoin for permanance.

+DOVU consumers are welcome to utilise this tool to check the date of retirement.

+We've added a preinstall flag for ``npm i`` to ensure that the installation will execute on both the current and parent directory.

+Depending on the need of this tool we may update it to be easier to check retirement, with features like:

+- Scanning in QR codes
+- Automatically the command
+- Additional developer/simplier processing

+We are aware that this work should be transparent and open.

+## Original Readme 👇

+---

 ## Logic
 The CLI takes the following steps to prove legitimacy of provided transaction ID